Athens

 Highlights from 2 Days in Athens

 Athens is not a glamorous city but it is full of beautiful, wondrous things.
-It’s a place I often find myself defending, because I think it’s cruelly overlooked in favour of more polished European cities and the more idyllic Greek islands.
-When I spent two weeks in Greece last summer, Athens was our final stop before our flight back to New York.
-It was my third trip to Athens, but David’s first, and I couldn’t wait to show him the parts of Athens that I love.
+It’s a place I often find myself defending, because I think it’s cruelly overlooked in favour of more polished European cities and the idyllic Greek islands.
+When I spent two weeks in Greece in 2019, Athens was our final stop, after visiting Paros, Milos & Sifnos.
+It was my third trip to Athens, but David’s first, and I couldn’t wait to show him the parts of Athens that I love!

 We stayed in Monastiraki, which is a convenient neighbourhood for walking to the famous Monastiraki Flea Markets and the nearby Acropolis.